Dunjanik/PromoterOntology/README.md

     Create matrix where for each promoter summarise which TFs are most likely bound Run hypergeometric test for set of genes provided

+The project leading to this application has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 643062